MetaCenterCloudPuppet/cesnet-oozie/README.markdown

 ####`alternatives_ssl`

 Switches the alternatives used for tomcat http/https configuration.
-Default: 'oozie-tomcat-deployment'.
+Default: 'oozie-tomcat-conf'.

-It must have proper value according to the Oozie version used (default value is valid for Cloudera 5.4.2 and above).
+It must have proper value according to the Oozie version used.
+There has been several changes in Cloudera.
+Other valid value may be *oozie-tomcat-deployment*.

-Note: there has been change in Cloudera somewhere between 5.3.1 and 5.4.2, the older alternative name has been 'oozie-tomcat-conf'.

 ####`db`